 Hyper-Local Restaurants: Growing Produce in Your Own Backyard

-One of the newest and most exciting trends in the foodservice industry is the hyper-local restaurant.
-These businesses take buying local and sustainably-sourced foods to the next level by growing produce right in their own backyards.
-If you're interested in opening or transitioning into a hyper-local restaurant and saving money by growing your own food, this post is a great place to start.
+As one of the newest trends, hyper-local sourcing is taking the food service industry by storm.
+Local food restaurants are taking the idea of buying nearby, sustainably-sourced foods to the next level by growing produce right in their own backyards.
+If you’re interested in hyper-local sourcing, read below to learn more about opening or transitioning your business into a hyper-local restaurant.

 Hyper-local restaurants generally use soil-less gardens, although some employ traditional gardening methods as well.
 Many also use hydroponic or aquaponic cultivation, which incorporates mineral nutrient solutions in water without the use of soil and is great for areas without the land or climate required for traditional farming and gardening techniques.

 For city dwellers, rooftop gardens can be the perfect place to grow and cultivate herbs, produce, and vegetables.
 Restaurants with more space can experiment with backyard gardens as well.
 Here are a few tips for utilizing these spaces.